Newsletter February 2010

-We also have just 2 places left for our 2 day stock photography course on the 6th/7th March so please get in touch if you wish to attend.
+We also have just 2 places left for our 2 day stock photography course on the 6th/7th March (NOW ENDED) so please get in touch if you wish to attend.
 I am already seeing great progress from some of our former students with one in particular steaming ahead and getting regular sales already.

 All courses have accommodation available if needed.

 If you cannot make any of our courses but with to either take up stock photography or start your own photography business, you may be interested in two new books that we have just released.

 This downloadable eBook covers absolutely everything you need to know about shooting stock photography including sample images and their sales value as well as rejected images with the reasons why they were rejected.

 More info here: How to Sell Stock Photos

 Is 2010 the year you finally decided to get started with your own photography business?

 Whether you wish to go full or part time, this eBook takes you through all the stages of getting set up right through to running your business successfully.
 You can start with a simple kit comprising of just a DSLR and lens and work your business up slowly but surely, or you can jump right in with a fully kitted out studio.